Excito/audiotools/docs/programming/source/audiotools.rst

    function for inferring the file format from its name.
    However, it need not be unique among all formats.

+.. attribute:: AudioFile.DESCRIPTION

+   A longer, descriptive name for the audio type as a Unicode string.
+   This is meant to be human-readable.

 .. attribute:: AudioFile.COMPRESSION_MODES

    A tuple of valid compression level strings, for use with the